-We have written this Handbook in a way that is designed to mirror Marcus' reflective practice and to encourage you to try to do the same as Marcus did, forming your own notes and reflections, based on the themes explored each day this week.
+We have written this handbook in a way that is designed to mirror Marcus' reflective practice and to encourage you to try to do the same as Marcus did, forming your own notes and reflections based on the themes explored each day this week.
 Take a few minutes to think about the qualities you have come to value in the course of your life, however young or old you are.
 Have you changed your ideas about what is most important in the course of your life, as your situation has changed?
-Do you think your ideas have deepened on this topic over time - or not?
-You might like to make some notes on this, or draw some pictures suggesting the qualities you find most significant.
-If you want to do this collaboratively, you could use the online discussion forums or Facebook page.
+Do you think your ideas have deepened on this topic over time or not?
+You might like to make some notes on this or draw some pictures suggesting the qualities you find most significant.
+If you want to do this collaboratively you could use the online discussion forums or Facebook page.

-Think too about the people who have helped you appreciate the importance of these qualities and what qualities or ways of life they have led you to value.
-They might be family members, close friends or partners, work associates or people you do not know directly but whom you respect and admire.
+Think too about the people who have helped you appreciate the importance of these qualities.
+They might be family members, close friends or partners, work associates, or people you do not know directly but whom you respect and admire.
 You might like to make notes or pictures on this, and also to chart links between specific individuals and the qualities you have come to value.
+This affection for others and deep admiration for the signs of wisdom and virtue they exhibit can be viewed as one aspect of what it means for Stoics to love wisely.

-You might like to do this at one go, or space it through the day, while you are doing other things.
-Like most of the exercises we suggest, it can be useful to come back to them as the week progresses, and see how your thinking has developed on these topics.
+You might like to contemplate the virtues of others at one sitting or space it through the day while you are doing other things.
+Like most of the exercises we suggest, it can be useful to come back to it as the week progresses and see how your thinking has developed on these topics.